-Effective March 1, 1995, YPF established a defined contribution retirement plan that provides benefits for each employee who elects to join the plan.
+Effective March 1, 1995, YPF and certain subsidiaries have established a defined contribution retirement plan that provides benefits for each employee who elects to join the plan.
 Each plan member will pay an amount between 2% and 9% of his monthly compensation and YPF will pay an amount equal to that contributed by each member.

-The plan members will receive YPF's contribution prior to retirement only in the case of voluntary termination under certain circumstances or dismissal without cause and, additionally, in case of death or incapacity.
-YPF has the right to discontinue this plan at any time, without incurring termination costs ii.
-Performance Bonus Programs:
+The plan members will receive from YPF and certain subsidiaries the contributed funds before retirement only in the case of voluntary termination under certain circumstances or dismissal without cause and, additionally, in case of death or incapacity.
+Such companies have the right to discontinue this plan at any time, without incurring termination costs.

-The total charges recognized under the retirement plan amounted to approximately 31 and 27 for the nine-month periods ended on September 30, 2013 and 2012, respectively.
+The total charges recognized under the Retirement Plan amounted to approximately 42, 41 and 46 for the years ended December 31, 2013, 2012 and 2011, respectively.